 Remove retaining pin at the back top of the firebox, just under the baffle.
 Lift baffle up and pull forward to disconnect from the supply tube.
 Tilt baffle sideways to drop down and remove from firebox.
+Inspect gasket between baffle and supply tube.
+If necessary, replace with gasket #139.5 available from your Pacific Energy dealer.
 Re-install baffle assembly in reverse order.
+The two side pieces of insulation must be tight against the siderails.